A minimal compact description of the diversity index polytope: On the combinatorial properties of diversity indices

-Next, consider the dimension of $\mathcal{P}(T,\ell)$ which we denote by dim$(T,\ell)$.
-From Proposition~\ref{prop::MS}.4 we know that dim$(T,\ell)=d_{\hat{T}}$.
+\end{proposition} Next, consider the dimension of $\mathcal{P}(T,\ell)$ which we denote by \CorrB{$\dim\mathcal{P}(T,\ell)$}.
+From Proposition~\ref{prop::MS}.4 we know that \CorrB{$\dim\mathcal{P}(T,\ell)=d_{\hat{T}}$}.
 This insight enables us to give another characterization of $\mathcal{P}(T,\ell)$ different from Proposition~\ref{prop::STlc1}.
-To this end, we first define a recursive formula to calculate the allocation of edge lengths to different pendant subtrees and then use this formula to characterize $\mathcal{P}(T,\ell)$ as an intersection of a finite number of halfspaces.
+Here, we make use of the recursive formula $r_i(T(Z),E_f)$ we derived in the last section to calculate the allocation of edge lengths to different pendant subtrees $T(Z)$ to characterize $\mathcal{P}(T,\ell)$ as an intersection of a finite number of halfspaces.